edisonw/PennStation/README.md

 For each action the service needs to perform:

 * Write the actions you want the event service to take. ([Full SampleAction])
-* Tag it with @EventProducer with the events it will emit.
+* Tag it with @EventProducer with the @Event(s) that it will emit.
-* Tag it with @RequestAction so it will be registered.
+* Tag it with @Action so it will be registered.
-* Optional: Tag it with @RequestActionHelper so convenience factories will be created.
+* E.g: Tag it with @ActionHelper so convenience factories will be created.
-* Optional: Tag it with @RequestActionHelperFactory so convenience methods will be added.

 For class that owns [event listeners]: